 Goodness is a performance contingent on who’s in the audience.
 It’s contingent on the social location and power dynamics between the onlookers and the performer.
 This audience was composed of white solidarity.
 White, male, mildly inebriated and in front of his daughters’ friends, Laura’s dad had the optimal social location.
 No one would hold him accountable or dispute his goodness.

 White people hate being told what to do; but they especially hate being told who they are.
-I know if ever Laura’s father reads this he will likely talk about how his mother was a Spanish immigrant and how he married an Italian woman.
+I know, if ever Laura’s father reads this, he will likely talk about how his mother was a Spanish immigrant and how he married an Italian woman.
 He’ll talk about his love for music from all corners of the world.
 He might argue that he is a citizen of the world.
-Laura’s dad might even say he doesn’t remember yelling nigga into the night; and it’s likely he doesn’t.
+Laura’s dad might even say he doesn’t remember yelling nigga into the night - and it’s likely he doesn’t.
 Laura’s dad would be offended that I did not recognize the curious intention behind his racist question.
 Racism has a way of being swallowed by intention in a uniform blob of goodness.

 White people don’t like to take responsibility for each other anymore than they like taking responsibility for themselves.
 But racism and white supremacy would not exist without white solidarity.
-Racist white people cannot exist without the silent white people that enable them.
+Racist white people cannot exist without the silent white people who enable them.

 All the silent white people who watched the fire that night, have posted on Instagram in support of Black Lives Matter, ally ship and justice.